-Since the first consumer-grade Wi-Fi system — the original Eero — debuted in early 2015, there have been so many others on the market, giving those living in large houses plenty of options.
+Since the first consumer-grade Wi-Fi system -- the original Eero -- debuted in early 2015, there have been so many others on the market, giving those living in large houses plenty of options.

-By the way, the concept of mesh Wi-Fi system, where multiple hardware units work together to deliver a unified wireless network for a large area, is probably the most significant legacy of the Wi-Fi 5 (802.11ac) standard.
+By the way, the concept of a mesh Wi-Fi system, where multiple hardware units work together to deliver a unified wireless network for a large area, is probably the most significant legacy of the Wi-Fi 5 (802.11ac) standard.

-A. Best Wi-Fi 5 Mesh Systems of 2020: The list
+Best Wi-Fi 5 Mesh Systems: The list

 Scroll down to the bottom to see all systems' performance in numbers.
 Also, if you think a standalone router is enough for your situation, check out this list of the best Wi-Fi 5 routers instead.